kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 kfctl apply -V -f ${CONFIG_URI}
 ```

-* kfctl will try to populate the KFDef spec with various defaults automatically
+kfctl will try to populate the KFDef spec with various defaults automatically

   * **project** and **zone** will be set based on your gcloud config defaults
   * the name for the deployment will be inferred from the directory ${KF_DIR}
   * You can override these values by modifying your KFDef spec before running the `build` and `apply`
     commands

+You can follow the instructions in the next section to override these defaults.

 ## Customizing your Kubeflow deployment